TrueNAS CORETrueNAS CORE Version Documentation

 From here, cd into the local directory and view or modify the files as needed.

 Block sharing is a complicated scenario that requires detailed configuration steps and knowledge of your network environment.
-A simple configuration is beyond the scope of this getting started guide, but detailed articles are available in iSCSI Shares.
+A simple configuration is beyond the scope of this getting started guide, but detailed articles are available in in the iSCSI Sharing topic

 With simple sharing done, TrueNAS is now installed, accessible, and capable to receive or share data over your network.
-Now it is time to protect the TrueNAS storage by setting up data backups.
+Now it’s time to protect the TrueNAS storage by setting up data backups